davidrhodus/gtc2017/slides.md

 ## Peter != Jeffrey

-My name is Jeffrey, but the author of these slides is Peter Steinbach!
+My name is Jeffrey Kelling, but the author of these slides is Peter Steinbach!

 ## Scionics Who?